pinwhell/IlluCTX/README.md

 Currently available as a prototype, `IllusoryCTX` supports flexible modifications to accommodate various architectures, empowering users to extend its capabilities to fit unique use cases.

 # Example
-Simple example reading demostrating `I/O` routing to its host address space. for the test  `0x60000000` must be preallocated holding a value of `0xC0FEE`.
+Simple example reading and demostrating `I/O` routing to its host address space. for the test  `0x60000000` must be preallocated holding a value of `0xC0FEE`.

 ```cpp
 simplistic::proc::Self self{}; // This Process